All Products

 Architecture benefits

-The integrated architecture for near real-time full and incremental data storage and processing supports specific common features of open source data lake formats such as Apache Hudi and Apache Iceberg to facilitate migration between related business processes.
+The integrated architecture for near real-time full and incremental data storage and processing supports main common features of open source data lake formats such as Apache Hudi and Apache Iceberg to facilitate migration between related business processes.
 As a new architecture developed by Alibaba Cloud, the integrated architecture also provides distinctive advantages in terms of functionality, performance, stability, and integration:

 • Uses the unified storage services, metadata services, and compute engines for deep and efficient integration.
 The integrated architecture provides cost-effective storage, efficient data file management, high query efficiency, and time travel queries on incremental data.